AryaXVer7/HTML-programs/README.md

-It is my repo for html programs.
+This repository is for html programs.